ggiallo28/mumble-server/README.md

 These Ansible playbooks will create a [Mumble](https://wiki.mumble.info) server on a [t2.micro EC2 instance](https://aws.amazon.com/ec2/instance-types/).

-Create to [Streisand](https://github.com/jlund/streisand) for the EC2 roles.
+Credit to [Streisand](https://github.com/jlund/streisand) for the EC2 roles.

 ## Requirements

 ### AWS Access

 Ensure you have your AWS access keys.
-You can get them [here](https://console.aws.amazon.com/iam/home?#security_credential)
+You can get them [here](https://console.aws.amazon.com/iam/home?#security_credential).

 ### Ansible